carlmartus/rapidframe.js/README.md

 ![extra](extra/logo.png)

-# Rapidframe.js v1.0.0-dev
+# Rapidframe.js v1.0.0

-Fast game development using WebGL and Javascript for modern web browsers.
+Fast game development using *WebGL* and *Javascript* for modern web browsers.

+To use this library you need to have a understanding of *OpenGL*, this libraray is ment to provide functionallity fo a selection of common operations done in *OpenGL*

 # Documentation